huggingface/blog/winning-aimo-progress-prize.md

 - The evaluation API provides problems in random order, so tactics like early stopping produce high variance because one run may have more hard problems at the start, which leaves less time for the remainder (and vice versa)
 - Most innovations in LLM inference require access to modern GPUs, so standard methods like Flash Attention 2 or torch.compile do not work on T4 GPUs.
 Similarly, modern data types like bfloat16 are not supported, which prompted us to explore post-training quantization methods like AWQ and GPTQ.

 Initially, we used [**Abdur Rafae**](https://www.kaggle.com/abdurrafae)’s [**public notebook**](https://www.kaggle.com/code/abdurrafae/improved-code-interpretation) for our submissions, but found the high variance to be problematic.
-To handle this, we took a different approach based Tool Integrated Reasoning:
+To handle this, we took a different approach based on tool-integrated reasoning:

 ![sc-tir.png](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/winning-aimo-progress-prize/sc-tir.png)